AaronMoroney/Takehome_AaronMoroney_AxxonSoft/README.md

   - git clone <repository-url>
 2. Navigate to the project directory.
   - cd takehometest_aaron
-3.Install the necessary dependencies.
+3. Install the necessary dependencies.
   - npm install
-4. run the application in development mode from your terminal
+4. run the application in development mode from your terminal.
   - npm start
-5. Open the project in your browser
+5. Open the project in your browser.
   - Open http://localhost:3000

 ## Usage